-An elector may register or change the elector's voter registration information after the close of regular registration if the county election administrator in the county where the elector resides receives and verifies the elector's voter registration information prior to the close of polls on election day.
+An elector may register or change the elector's voter registration information after the close of regular registration by registering with the county election administrator in the county where the elector resides.
 For school district elections administered by the school district, late registrants must obtain a document from the county election administrator verifying the elector's late registration.
 The elector must bring the verification to the school clerk, who shall issue the ballot to the elector and enter the verification document as part of the official register.
-Late registrants must register with the county and vote prior to the close of the polls on election day.
+Late registrants must vote prior to the close of the polls on election day.
 13-2-301 and 13-2-304, MCA